coderefinery/git-collaborative/_episodes/03-distributed.md

 *local*: ![]({{ site.baseurl }}/img/forking/github-local-02.svg)

-### Part C: Push your changes to the fork
+### Part D: Push your changes to the fork

-Once you see your sentence correctly printed, commit and push the branch to your fork.

-Don't worry
-nothing gets out to Twitter but please mind that your changes will be public on GitHub (but you can delete them later).
+Now push your new branch to your fork.
+Your branch is probably called something else than "feature".
+Also verify where "origin" points to.

 ```shell
 $ git push origin feature